October 24, 2017, Israel

 I am often asked, should children learn Krav Maga, and if so at what age?

 I have learned through many years of teaching that each age has its skill set.
 Try and teach a complex Brazilian Jujitsu move to a five year old and you will end up very frustrated.
 Try and teach a flying Taekwondo jump kick to a 65 year old and you may end up in court.
-Every age has its strengths and weaknesses.
+Every age has its strengths and weaknesses, its limitations and its possibilities.

 Thus there are two questions that need to be addressed: What techniques can a child handle physically and what concepts of self defense can a child handle mentally and emotionally.